“Loerarchy” (pronounced ‘LO-er-AR-kee’, rhymes with hierarchy) is the opposite of hierarchy.

 - More willing to accept responsibility

-Furthermore, organizations that choose management by loerarchy will be better able to…
+Furthermore, loerarchically managed businesses will be better able to…

 - Attract top candidates

-- Anticipate and/or react to changes in the marketplace faster, and more effectively than their competitors
+- Anticipate/react to market faster, and more effectively than competitors

 What management by loerarchy® means for managers